Kaeng Krachan road closure 2018 - 2020

 Baan Maka will allow all customers to change their bookings with us at short notice with no penalty charges during this time.
 Our suggestion is that you wait as long as you can before making any changes to your plans as this development has not been finalised yet and the situation is likely to change frequently.

 Meanwhile, Baan Maka and the freelance guides we work with will research alternative local areas both inside and outside the park where wildlife watching and photography can be done.

 This will not effect wildlife watching and photography from the park entrance to and including Ban Krang campsite.
 It will not effect the local hides or the lodge.

 The park is open for vehicles and pedestrians up to Ban Krang campsite (km 15).

-The nature trail is open to pedestrians walking from Ban Krang campsite.
+The Pranburi Nature Trail is open to pedestrians walking from Ban Krang campsite.
 Each group must be accompanied by a ranger or a local guide.
 You are not allowed to walk back along the road.

 It was announced during a big meeting on the 12/11/2018 that the construction will be downgraded from a complete new road to repairing some sections of the road.

 As yet no details of this new plan have been released and no new information is coming out from the head man or rangers.